 The Atherosclerosis Risk in Communities study has been funded in whole or in part with Federal funds from the National Heart, Lung, and Blood Institute, National Institutes of Health, Department of Health and Human Services, under Contract nos.
 (HHSN268201700001I, HHSN268201700002I, HHSN268201700003I, HHSN268201700005I, HHSN268201700004I).
 Dr. Mathews is supported by a training grant (grant Number T32 HL007024) from the National Heart, Lung, and Blood Institute, National Institutes of Health.
 Dr. Selvin was supported by National Institutes of Health, National Institute of Diabetes and Digestive and Kidney Diseases, National Institute of Health grants (grant numbers K24DK106414, R01DK089174).
 Roche Diagnostics provided a grant to Baylor College of Medicine for supplies to perform all the assays.

 Mathews, Lena; Ishigami, Junichi; Ding, Ning; Hoogeveen, Ron C.; Kucharska-Newton, Anna; Ballantyne, Christie M.; Gottesman, Rebecca; Selvin, Elizabeth; and Matsushita, Kunihiro, "Cardiac Biomarkers and Subsequent Risk of Hospitalization With Bleeding in the Community: Atherosclerosis Risk in Communities Study" (2020).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 68.